- Historical Items (969)

 - My Maine Stories (0)

 - Lesson Plans (0)

 Your results include these online exhibits.
 You also can view all of the site's exhibits, view a timeline of selected events in Maine History, and learn how to create your own exhibit.
 See featured exhibits or create your own exhibit

 Workers in Maine have labored in factories, on farms, in the woods, on the water, among other locales.
 Many of Maine's occupations have been determined by the state's climate and geographical features.

-Maine supplied a huge number of soldiers to the Union Army during the Civil War -- some 700,000 -- and responded after the war by building monuments to soldiers who had served and soldiers who had died in the epic American struggle.
+Maine supplied a huge number of soldiers to the Union Army during the Civil War -- some 70,000 -- and responded after the war by building monuments to soldiers who had served and soldiers who had died in the epic American struggle.